microsoft/VSProjectSystem/Documentation/Introduction.md

 on what makes your projects unique rather than spending 95% of your time implementing the same behaviors every other project system has.

-One word of caution we must make very clear however, is that the CPS API is not stable.
+One word of caution we must make very clear however, is that **the CPS API is not stable**.
 Code you write that works on Visual Studio 2015 may not work on v.Next AS IS.
 The migration path from VS2015 to v.Next will be documented so you can upgrade your code, and we anticipate it will be relatively straightforward but we cannot make guarantees about what